 The College acquired the building in 2008 and hired Rockford Construction of Michigan for the renovation work.
 Beginning in October 2009, the interior was fully reconstructed to suit the College’s academic purposes and create an appropriate aesthetic design.

-The 16,000-square-foot building houses a large lecture hall for public lectures, educational seminars, and congressional briefings; reception parlors, classrooms, a library, and study space for Hillsdale students; and offices for the Hillsdale in D.C. faculty and staff.
+The 16,000-square-foot building houses a large lecture hall for public lectures, educational seminars, and congressional briefings; reception parlors, classrooms, a beautiful Americanist and liberal arts reading library and study space for Hillsdale students, and offices for the Hillsdale in D.C. faculty and staff.

 The Center has several historically significant artifacts on display: